$hp$-Version discontinuous Galerkin methods on essentially arbitrarily-shaped elements: Numerical examples

 for $A,\omega>0$ whose precise values will be given below; we refer to Figure \ref{fig:ex4_one} for an illustration.
 On this geometrical setting, we consider the problem:

 coupled with inflow and Dirichlet boundary conditions, so that the analytical solution is given by

 This problem is hyperbolic when $x_2^{}\leq A\sin(\omega \pi x_1^{})$, $x_1^{}\in(-1,1)$, and parabolic otherwise.
 The normal flux of the exact solution is continuous across the interface $\Gamma$ with equation $x_2^{}=A\sin(\omega\pi x_1^{})$, while the solution itself has a discontinuity across the interface.
 This problem is a variant of an example from \cite{thesis,cangiani2015hp}.
-As such, there is no discontinuity penalisation imposed at the interface $\Gamma$. }
+As such, there is no discontinuity penalisation imposed at the interface $\Gamma$.
+Moreover, we point out that ${\bf b}\cdot {\bf n}=0$ at the interface in this example.